Bojarajan073/data-version-control/README.md

 10. Check DVC Status

-Check whether the local dataset is synchronized with the DVC-tracked version:
+Check whether the local dataset is synchronized:

 dvc status

-This can help identify changes between the local data and the tracked DVC state.
+This helps identify differences between the local workspace and the DVC-tracked state.

 11. Restore Dataset